Borisfer/VIPR-Vectorial-Phase-Retrieval-for-microscopy/README.md

 # Note on future updates

-This demo is a current working version with 2 examples; in the near future a MATLAB GUI will be added for easier use, and later a JAVA GUI will be added.
+This demo is a current working version with 2 examples; in the near future a GUI will be added for easier use.

 # Other software use: